Mary Crane Hone

-Mary Crane Hone II (November 21, 1904 – November 27, 1990) was an American stage actress, campaign manager, political anti-war activist, and historical preservationist.
+Mary Crane Hone II (November 21, 1904 – November 27, 1990) was an American stage actress, campaign manager, anti-war activist, and historical preservationist.
 She is best known for preserving Acorn Hall in Morristown, New Jersey.

-As a stage actress, Hone starred in lead roles in plays in United States, Canada, England, and Egypt.
+As a stage actress, Hone starred in lead roles in plays in the United States, Canada, England, and Egypt.

 She worked for the BBC and the World Federalist Movement, with a nearly lifelong interest in Democratic campaigning and the United Nations.
 She campaigned for Franklin D. Roosevelt, Robert B. Meyner, and Adlai Stevenson.

 After decades of attempts, Hone was able to preserve her historic estate, Acorn Hall, by donating it to the Morris County Historical Society in 1971.
 The National Park Service states that "the building's current excellent state of preservation is due largely to [Hone's] efforts".

 Early life and education

 Hone was born on November 21, 1904, in Louisville, Kentucky.
 She was the only child of engineer Augustus Crane Hone and historical preservationist Alice Castleman Hone.
 Since 1857, her family owned the Acorn Hall mansion in Morristown, New Jersey.

 In 1916, her family moved to New York, but Hone frequently visited Morristown.

 In 1920, Hone attended the Democratic National Convention in San Francisco, California with her mother and grandmother.
 After the 1920 passage of the 19th Amendment, this was the first year women could vote.
 Since her youth, Hone was interested in the League of Nations (founded in 1920), which was a predecessor to the UN.

 In 1921, Hone graduated from Rosemary Hall in Greenwich, Connecticut.
 She decided to be an actress, with her mother Alice Castleman Hone as her manager.
 Morris County Historical Society curator Anne Motto claims, "Alice steadfastly insisted to the media that her daughter would not enter the lowly movie industry."
 Instead, the two of them sailed to England where Hone attended the Royal Academy of Dramatic Arts.
 Hone then returned to New York to embark on her "15-year Broadway career".